 The church of Sant’Apollinare Nuovo has a row of female saints in the left and male saints on the right.

-This is the Empress Theodora with her retinue from San Vitale.
+This is the Empress Theodora with her retinue of eunuchs and ladies in waiting from the wall of San Vitale.

 It’s interesting to compare the mosaic on the ceiling of the orthodox baptistery with the one in the baptistery built by the Ostrogoths.

 The orthodox one from the 5th century shows Christ being baptised by John the Baptist, an allegorical figure representing the River Jordan and the dove representing the Holy Spirit.

 The Goths were Arian Christians not believing in the Trinity but believing that Christ was created by God .
 Here’s their take on the baptism from approximately the same time.
 Jesus is noticeably younger.

 There’s a very typical style of round bell tower found in Ravenna..